tannishk/data-profiling/README.md

 In Distribution.py :
-distri(dataset,name): It is used to tell whether name of dataset is continous or a discrete distribution outlier(dataset,name): IT is used to calculate univariate dataset based on Z test in a name column of the dataset hisplot1(dataset,name): IT is used to create a histagram for a name column lineplot(dataset,name):
+distri(dataset,name): It is used to tell whether name of dataset is continous or a discrete distribution outliers1(dataset,name): IT is used to calculate univariate dataset based on Z test in a name column of the dataset hisplot1(dataset,name): IT is used to create a histagram for a name column lineplot(dataset,name):
 	"Used to do autoscaling and plot line for group of data passed as a set of columns in a list "